hermangroup/docs/introduction/information.rst

   to the appropriate party.

 Evan Duffield
-  Founder and first Lead Developer of Dash.
+  Founder and first Lead Developer of Historia.
 Inventor of X11, InstantSend and PrivateSend.
-Before creating Dash, Evan was a financial advisor and holds a Series 65 license.
+Before creating Historia, Evan was a financial advisor and holds a Series 65 license.

 Exchange
-  The current price of one Dash compared to the price of other currencies, like the US dollar, Yen, Euro, or Bitcoin.
-Because most trading volume takes place on the BTC/DASH markets, price is often quoted in fractions of a bitcoin.
-For instance, the price of one Dash at the end of March 2017 was 0.08 (bitcoins per Dash).
-An excellent site for following the exchange rate of Dash is `CoinMarketCap
+  The current price of one Historia compared to the price of other currencies, like the US dollar, Yen, Euro, or Bitcoin.
+Because most trading volume takes place on the BTC/HISTORIA markets, price is often quoted in fractions of a bitcoin.
+For instance, the price of one Historia at the end of March 2017 was 0.08 (bitcoins per Historia).
+An excellent site for following the exchange rate of Historia is `CoinMarketCap
   <https://coinmarketcap.com/>`_.
 Businesses wishing to reduce the risk
   of holding a volatile digital currency can avoid that risk altogether by having a payment processor do an instant exchange at the time of